google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Features

-- Quickly fuzzing code changes (pull requests) before they land and allowing you to download the crashing testcases
+- Quick code change (pull requests) fuzzing to find bugs before they land
+- Downloads of crashing testcases
-- Continuous longer running fuzzing (batch fuzzing) that asynchronously find deeper bugs missed during code change fuzzing and build a minimal corpus for use in code change fuzzing
+- Continuous longer running fuzzing (batch fuzzing) to asynchronously find deeper bugs missed during code change fuzzing and build a minimal corpus for use in code change fuzzing
-- Coverage reports, so users can see which parts of their code is fuzzed
+- Coverage reports showing which parts of your code is fuzzed
 - Modular funtionality, so you can decide which features you want to use